 - Hearts and Ears: Hearts & Ears, Inc. is a non-profit organization for Gay, Lesbian, Bisexual, Transgender, and Questioning individuals with mental health issues and concerns.
 Drop-in center and provides weekly support groups that address addictions, mental health, and general concerns

-- LGBTQ affirming religious groups in Baltimore: Unity Fellowship Church: www.ufcb.org, is a primarily African American, LGBTQ affirming Christian congregation in Baltimore.
+- LGBTQ affirming religious groups in Baltimore: Unity Fellowship Church: www.ufcb.org, is a primarily African American, LGBTQ affirming Christian congregation in Baltimore; and The Open Church, www.theopenchurchmd.org.
+See also Many Voices: www.manyvoices.org, A Black Church Movement for Gay and Transgender Justice.
 Other LGBT affirming religious institutions in the area are listed at www.gaychurch.org/find_a_church or http://www.gaychurch.org/list-churches-by-state/?loc=MD.

 Online LGBTQ Resources